trac-hacks/trac-oidc/README.rst

 Obtain OAuth 2.0 Credentials
 ============================

-You must obtain *OAuth 2.0 credentials* from google before you can use this plugin.
+You must obtain *OAuth 2.0 credentials* from Google before you can use this plugin.

 1. Go to the `Google Developers Console`_.